OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 ## 1 Chronicles 16:20

-> And they wandered from nation to nation,
+> And they journeyed from nation to nation,
 > And from one kingdom to another people,

 ---

 ## 1 Chronicles 16:21

-> He allowed no one to oppress them,
+> He permitted no one to oppress them,
-> And He rebuked kings for their sakes, saying,
+> And He reproved kings for their sake, saying,

 ---

 ## 1 Chronicles 16:22

 > “Do not touch My anointed ones,
-> And do not harm My prophets.”
+> And do no harm to My prophets.”

 ---

 ## 1 Chronicles 16:23

 > Sing to the Lord, all the earth;
-> Proclaim good news of His salvation from day to day.
+> Announce the good news of His salvation from day to day.

 ---

 ## 1 Chronicles 16:24

-> Tell of His glory among the nations,
+> Declare His glory among the nations,
 > His wonderful deeds among all the peoples.

 ---

 ## 1 Chronicles 16:25

-> For great is the Lord, and greatly to be praised;
+> For the Lord is great and greatly to be praised;
-> He also is to be feared above all gods.
+> He is to be revered above all gods.

 ---

 ## 1 Chronicles 16:26

-> For all the gods of the peoples are idols,
+> For all the gods of the peoples are mere idols,
 > But the Lord made the heavens.

 ---